 That being said, not all tattoos hurt equal, and there are many, many different factors that can affect the amount of pain in which you may or may not go through for any given tattoo.

-Once again, this is a very difficult question to answer as there are so many variables that can affect what getting a tattoo actually feels like.
+Once again, how bad a tattoo hurts is a very difficult question to answer as there are so many variables that can affect what getting a tattoo feels like.

 Below are the main ‘feelings’ that you are likely to experience when getting tattooed.
 Of course, everybody is different and what one person may call one type of pain, somebody else may describe it as another - so keep that in mind.